Scholarships & Financial Aid

 • Leadership and community service.

-• Quality of a one-page personal statement submitted with the scholarship application package.
+• Quality of a 1-2 page personal statement submitted with the scholarship application package.

 Specific Interest Scholarships